SparkPost/support-docs/articles/reporting/metrics-definitions.md

 **Sent**

-Number of messages for which SparkPost attempts delivery.
-This is the number of messages targeted minus any that SparkPost is not able to attempt delivery.
+Number of messages that SparkPost attempted to deliver, which includes both Deliveries and Bounces.

 **Soft Bounce Rate**